 Japan has its share of problems.
 A stagnant GDP growth rate and numerous geopolitical issues will weigh heavily on the nation during the 21st century.

 Of course, and as mentioned before, Japan is going through a long-term demographic crisis as well.
-This trend will continue for another generation, at the very minimum, and will impact the Japanese real estate market more than anything else.
+This trend will continue for another generation, at the very minimum, and will impact the Japanese real estate market more than just about anything else.

 So, is buying property in Japan a good investment?
 It depends entirely on where you purchase and how large of an investor you are.